armoredchimp/early-course-calc/readme.txt

-.02 8/30/23
+.02a 9/17/23
+- added the login / register button to the top, doesn't do anything yet .02 8/30/23
 - added the hours completed input to the edit course modal, with automatic updates connected to % completed .01a